Sign Up for Ross Communications

 If you meet the above criteria, you may qualify for federal assistance.

-Some U.S. lenders will provide private education loans for international students who have a qualified U.S. co-signer.
-Some lenders require that the student have a Social Security number prior to applying.
-To browse a selection of approved lenders, please visit the FASTChoice Private Education Loans – For International Students site.
-U-M has not endorsed these programs, but is making the information available to you.
+Some U.S. lenders will provide private education loans to international students who have a qualified U.S. co-signer.
+Other lenders will provide loans to international students who do not have a U.S. co-signer.
+Some lenders may also require that the student have a Social Security number prior to applying.

 Other Possible Funding Sources:

-For information about financial aid and private scholarships for international students contact:
+For information about financial aid and private scholarships for international students, contact:

 Ross is proud to support our veterans and military members.